On optimal cloning and incompatibility: Conclusions

 Our investigation brings to light an interesting facet of the optimal cloning fidelity, namely, that the optimal cloning basis for a given ensemble of states is in fact the projective measurement that achieves the best fidelity in a measurement-and-reconstruction protocol.
 We use this connection to fully characterize the optimal cloning machine corresponding to an arbitrary ensemble of quantum states.
 For example, we show that the optimal cloner for the complete set of $d+1$ MUBs in $d$-dimensions is simply the universal, symmetric QCM discussed in~\cite{buzek_hillery}.

 From a foundational point of view, the cloning-based incompatibility measure discussed here thus firms up a connection which has long been intuited, between two fundamental principles in quantum information theory, namely, the no-cloning principle and the existence of mutually incompatible observables.
 On the practical side, our results become relevant in the context of QKD, where it is important to know the optimal cloning fidelity that an eavesdropper may get, for a given ensemble of signal states prepared by the sender.
 Finally, we note that the optimal cloning fidelity provides an alternative characterization of the {\emph quantumness} of an ensemble, an idea which was originally defined using a measurement-and-reconstruction protocol~\cite{Fuchs-Sasaki}.
+An interesting direction for future work is to study how the loss of coherence~\cite{coherence} in the input ensemble impacts the optimal cloning fidelity.

 Our analysis shows that for those ensembles for which the optimal fidelity in a measurement-and-reconstruction protocol is achieved for a projective measurement, the measurement-and-reconstruction strategy is a special case of the $1\rightarrow 2 $ symmetric QCM.
 An interesting open question in this context is to ask whether a similar connection can be made for a more general measurement-and-reconstruction strategy, involving POVMs.
 This might require us to expand the definition of optimal cloning fidelity beyond the symmetric QCMs considered here.